threatcode/tcboxer/README.md

 	  -h, --help            show this help message and exit --component COMPONENT
 	                        component to run
-	  --reuse-container     run in existing container
 	  --detach
 	  --prompt-before-exit  wait user confirmation before exit
 	  --version VERSION     version to run

 The main user-facing mode of operation, ``kaboxer run`` starts a containerized application.
 Depending on the configuration, this may result in a text-mode interface, a graphical application, or a headless daemon.
 If several components exist in the image, the ``--component`` option can be used to select which one to run.
-If the container is already running, then ``--reuse-container`` allows reusing it; both options can be combined, for instance if the image contains both a server part and a client part.

 ### kaboxer stop
 	$ kaboxer stop --help